You can also study this course:

 Our BA (Hons) Graphic Design course will help prepare you for a range of career possibilities, such as:

 - Graphic Designer

 - Art Director

 - Freelance Designer

-You may also wish to stay on at Buckinghamshire New University and study one of our full-time or part-time postgraduate courses.
+You may also wish to stay on at Buckinghamshire New University and study a full-time or part-time postgraduate course.

 The course often pushed me completely outside of my comfort zone, which allowed me to grow and prepared me for working in a very tough and competitive environment.Krystian Zun

 BNU prepared me for the design industry by encouraging me to experiment with my work, it gave me an idea of how to work with letterpress, linocut, Adobe programs and many more.Natalia Gasior